pop-os/desktop-icons-ng/README.md

 * Use file events instead of refreshing the whole desktop
 * Add files being dragged into the desktop at the coordinates where they are being dragged
-* Adjust the settings in "real time"
-* Add to the settings also those shared with Nautilus

 ## Internal architecture